 Please click Job Opportunities for more information.

-OFS offers appropriate child and youth development activities, a comprehensive reading curriculum, and academic support services to build study skills and abilities in reading, writing, and math.
+OFS offers appropriate child and youth development activities, a comprehensive reading curriculum, and academic support services to build study skills and abilities in reading, writing, and science.
 Low teacher-student ratios, averaging 1 to 10, are the key to the success of OFS.

 “97% of parents said that OFS contributed to their children’s success in school.
 88% of youth reported that OFS helped them to ‘stay out of trouble.” – Oakland Fund for Children and Youth, City of Oakland Evaluation